 For non-seasonal items, four (4) different case handlings were done to extract the remainder as white noise.
 Periods with the most number of potentially anomalous tags from the nonseasonal item series are the following: 201506 - with 13 items tagged as anomaly, 201505 - with 11 items tagged as anomaly, 201712 - with 10 items tagged as anomaly.
 As the objective of Component A is really to suggest a priority item for auditors, the results showed that instead of checking 62 items, for example in period 201712, auditors will check only ten (10) items that are tagged as priority giving them more time to analyze subject records and provide more in-depth insights on each record.
-Detailed monthly tag for all item series can be found in Appendix 1.

-4.3 Component B: Identify anomalies per item based on company type
+Component B: Identify anomalies per item based on company type

-After framework rules are created on the accounts level in Component A, the behavior of the records per company type was considered.
+After framework rules are created on the accounts level in Component A, the behavior of the records per bank type was considered.
 In assessing anomalies, an unsupervised machine learning model called Isolation Forest was used.